 I know it's temporary.

-If Yankee Stadium opens and it's every other seat, you wear a mask and gloves, and Randy Levine comes up with a Yankee mask emblem on the mask.
+If Yankee Stadium opens and it's every other seat, you wear a mask and gloves and Randy Levine comes up with a Yankee mask emblem on the mask.

 You know what?

-I don't think that's necessarily now.
+I don't think that's necessarily.

 We have a lot of issues involving how do you medically safely open the country.